-The program will kick off with a two-day overnight retreat in April and subsequent sessions will be held monthly from May through November at locations throughout the Shore.
-The program concludes with a graduation dinner in November.
+The program will kick off with a two-day overnight retreat in April and subsequent sessions will be held monthly from May through November, 2022 at locations throughout the Shore.
+The program concludes with a graduation dinner in December (tbd).

 In order to accomplish the objectives of Shore Leadership, the full participation of each class member is necessary.
 Participants who miss more than one full day (with partial absences accrued in two-hour segments, up to eight hours), for whatever reason, will be dismissed from the program.
 Participants are required to attend the orientation and graduation sessions.
 NOTE: If you are dismissed due to attendance, or if you are unable to attend the orientation retreat, your tuition is nonrefundable.
 If you have a conflict with the orientation retreat dates, please defer your application until next year.

 Please reserve the 2022 program dates on your calendar before applying:

 Wednesday & Thursday, April 27 & 28 (overnight retreat)

 Wednesday, June 15

 Wednesday, August 17

 Wednesday & Thursday, Oct 19 & 20

 Receipt of your application will be acknowledged by email.
 Applicants will be notified of the Selection Committee’s decision by March 31, 2022.